 The National Autistic Society has centres that provides bespoke services to meet specific needs of each person they work with.
 These services are designed to encourage adults to learn new skills and become as independent as possible and they are comfortable with.
 They’re open 7 days a week and open at times that maximise the opportunity for adults to attend.

-Many services are offered at each centre, including:
+Many services are available at centres, including:

-Modular learning programme - this is an outcome-led service in which a personalised outcome plan is developed and used alongside Support
+Modular learning programme - this is an outcome-led service in which a personalised outcome plan is developed and used alongside support

 Supper Club - where individuals are supported to make a light meal and sit together in a friendly, sociable environment